jontg/fdq/core/README.md

 ### Adding a consumer

-1. Create a new consumer by calling `consume(...)` on a Consumer object
+1. Create a new consumer by calling `createConsumer(...)` on a Consumer object
 1. Update assignments to give some shards to this new Consumer

 ### Removing a consumer